 Endometriosis

 The lining of the uterus builds up in the uterus to create a place for the fertilized egg to implant.
-Sometimes, however, these mucosal cells settle outside the uterus and proliferate driven by the hormonal cycle, leading to pain and scarring due to the inflammation they cause.
+Sometimes, however, these mucosal cells also settle outside the uterus and, driven by the hormonal cycle, lead to inflammation, pain and scarring.

 Overview: What is endometriosis?